 Engaging your employees doesn't have to cost a fortune.
 Mixing up softer benefits and perks that appeal to the ‘here and now' with protection-based employee benefits that are designed to look after employees in the longer-term can be a good combination.

+And remember to make sure staff know what benefits are available and what they offer.
 Ridiculous as it may sound, despite the time and money spent in providing the right mix of employee benefits, some companies consider it ‘job done' and don't bother to tell their staff about what's available.

 Here's an overview of some of the top Group Risk, and health and wellbeing benefits according to research by Employee Benefits magazine5.